MithrilJS/mithril.js/docs/keys.md

 }
 ```

 Also, you might want to reinitialize a component.
-You can use the common pattern of a single-item keyed fragment where you change the key to destroy and reinitialize the element.
+You can use the common pattern of a single-child keyed fragment where you change the key to destroy and reinitialize the element.

 ```javascript
 function ResettableToggle() {